bitsofcotton/consistency-boots/README.md

 # Tips on system and compiler binaries
 However, if the system nor compiler is infected, there's also unveiled backdoors on the computer.
-If both of them are infected, it might be game over.

-But only one of them is infected, if the system binary case, using virtual machines to compile binaries on trusted system images and write to whole hdd sectors could vanish the system infections, but if the system guards such regions, we cannot because they behaves like a fixed firmware if CPU don't have priviledge glitches.
+If the system binary case, using virtual machines to compile binaries on trusted system images and write to whole hdd sectors could vanish the system infections, but if the system guards such regions, we cannot because they behaves like a fixed firmware if CPU don't have priviledge glitches.